ᎾᎯᏳᏥᏄᏍᏛ (na-hi-yu-tsi-nu-s-dv As it used to be)

 CHEROKEE TRILOGY

-Three historical novels explore an extended, mixed-race family’s saga, led by a mystic teacher, that begins as exploitation overwhelms the Cherokee with disease, hatred, and bigotry.
+From the Cherokee point of view, my three historical novels present an extended, mixed-race family’s saga that's led by a mystic teacher.
+It opens as exploitation overwhelms our people with disease, hatred, and bigotry - but triumphs with Tsalagi survival and resiliency.

 "Cherokee Rock," - “A studied look at the deadly challenges facing Indigenous people in 18th-century America.” –